 Kimball methodology is used in a variety of industries, including retail, manufacturing, finance, and healthcare.
 It is a popular choice for data warehousing because it is easy to understand and use, and it can be used to support a wide variety of business intelligence and data analytics applications.

-We highly recommend the ultimate book to learn about the dimensional modeling.
-You can order it directly from Amazon
+We highly recommend the ultimate book to learn about dimensional modeling.
+You can order it directly from Amazon.

 Automation technology offers significant efficiency gains and facilitates effective data governance in organizations implementing the Kimball model.
 By reducing time, complexity, and costs while improving accuracy and scalability, automation empowers businesses to harness the full potential of their data warehouse.